Mother Bird Symbolism: Birds that Represent Motherhood

 Swallow: The swallow is symbolic of hope, fertility and renewal of life.
 Another symbol of the love goddess, Venus, the Roman’s believed it was extremely unlucky to harm a swallow.
 Further, the Roman’s believed the swallow to be a totem bird to mothers in sorrow as it was said the swallow embodied all the young, innocent’s who died during childbirth.
 Learn about swallow bird meaning in Celtic culture here.

-Vulture: Believe it or not, the vulture is a symbol of motherhood because these (often maligned) creatures are impeccable caretakers of their young.
-Indeed, the Egyptian hieroglyph for “mother” is the same as vulture.
-Further, the Egyptian mother goddess, Mut is often depicted with the vulture in ancient art of the culture.
+Vulture: You might not think about the vulture when you think of mother bird symbolism.
+But, think again because these (often maligned) creatures are impeccable caretakers of their young.
+Indeed, the Egyptian hieroglyph for “mother” is the same as a vulture.
+Further, the Egyptian mother goddess, Mut is often depicted with the vulture in the ancient art of the culture.
 The Egyptians observed the vulture as an excellent mother – to such an extent it was thought all vultures were female.
 More about symbolic vulture meanings here.